-The Programme is based largely on self-directed study and has a structured syllabus.
-Students are required to attend Seminars, Workshops, the Annual Conference and Assessments and are encouraged to support their studies by attending exhibitions and galleries and being aware of current trends.
+The Postgraduate Programme in Medical Art is based largely on Self-directed study with a structured syllabus.
+Students are required to attend Seminars, Assessments, webinars and workshops throughout the course alongside the MAA Annual Conference; and are encouraged to support their studies by visiting exhibitions and galleries and being aware of current trends.
 The aim is to provide, by means of contemporary communication media as well as in the traditional forms of medical illustration, experience in the application of art to communication and education in medicine and the health sciences.
-While items of practical and traditionally prepared artwork submitted for examination will be mandatory – establishing fundamental skills inherent in medical art – additional items will be of the candidate’s choice and theme, thus providing for individual scope and a reflection of specialist skills and knowledge in a variety of subjects and digitally formatted if appropriate.
-In addition to the basic medical and clinical sciences, theoretical study will include ethical and legal issues associated with the practice of medical illustration.
+While items of practical and traditionally prepared artwork submitted for Examination will be mandatory – establishing fundamental skills inherent in medical art – additional items will be of the candidate’s choice and theme, thus providing for individual scope and a reflection of specialist skills and knowledge in a variety of subjects and digitally formatted if appropriate.
+In addition to the basic medical and clinical sciences, independant theoretical study will include ethical and legal issues associated with the practice of medical illustration.

 MAET Foundation Course

 Life drawing classes are strongly recommended and students need to organise these at a local college.

 Medical Art Syllabus

 Practical work will consist of items demonstrating skills in draughtsmanship, accuracy of observation, knowledge of anatomy and use of appropriate media.